 Methods

-In chapter "Methods" we have discussed how to declare and use a method.
-In this section we will revise how we do this and we will focus on some additional features from the process of creating methods.
-Till now we have used static methods only.
+In the chapter "Methods", we discussed how to declare and use a method.
+In this section we will revise how to do this and focus on some additional features of the process of creating methods.
 Now it is time to start using non-static (instance) methods.

 Declaring of Class Method

-The declaration of methods is done in the following way:
+Methods are declared as follows: